TsikyLalaina/security-lab/README.md

 ![Network Topology](topology.png)

 A hands-on project simulating a secure home network built in VirtualBox on Arch Linux with Hyprland.
 Features a pfSense firewall managing WAN, LAN (`192.168.10.0/24`), and DMZ (`192.168.2.0/24`) networks, with an Ubuntu LAN client and an Alpine Linux DMZ web server running Nginx.
-Designed to practice firewall configuration, traffic monitoring, and network administration skills for a system and network administrator internship.
+Designed to practice firewall configuration, traffic monitoring, and network administration skills.

 ---